edunham/slides/git/index.rst

 .. note:: next, snapshots

-What if...
+Imagine...
 ----------

-    Some useful information is available to time travelers when they arrive
+    Time travelers get some signs and instructions when they arrive

 .. note::